Is global poverty solvable?

 Small changes add up.

 Putting poverty in perspective allows us to see how global problems can be solved when we all do our part.
-Your sponsorship or gift provides children access to educational, health care and dental programs while also funding empowerment and employment initiatives, and building community centers.
-Together, we can give children the chance to envision a better future and create lasting change for their communities.
+Your sponsorship or gift provides children access to educational, health care and dental programs while also funding empowerment and employment initiatives and building community centers.
+Together, we can give children the chance to create a better future and bring about lasting change for their communities.

 Sponsor a child